razorpay/blade/packages/blade/src/components/Amount/_decisions/decisions.md

 - ~~Should we call it `variant` or `intent`, `isStyled` or something more apt?~~
 - ~~Should we separate the amount with commas based on the Indian currency format?~~
 - ~~What should be the default `intent`?
 Kept it as `default` for now, but `neutral` seems more apt.~~
-- ~~We currently use amount value in paise in backend, so how should we convert it to rupee here?~~
+- We currently use amount value in paise in backend, so how should we convert it to rupee here?
-- ~~Should we have two seperate props for decimals and humanize?~~
 - ~~Scope of A11y?~~

 #### Design